-Here are a few tips to stay secure this tax season:
+Here are a few handy tips to enhance your cybersecurity this tax season:

-- Be sure to screen your incoming calls and text messages.
-Don't respond to text messages from numbers you don't recognize.
-Refrain from giving any personal information over the phone, especially when it's an incoming call.
-The IRS will never call to demand payment or call unexpectedly about a tax refund.
+3. Scrutinize Incoming Calls and Texts - Be sure to carefully screen your incoming calls and text messages.
+Do not respond to messages from numbers you do not recognize.
+Refrain from providing personal information over the phone, especially during unsolicited calls.
+Remember, the IRS will never call to demand immediate payment or to inform you of an unexpected refund.

 4. Ensure Secure Website Use - When filing your taxes online, make sure to use secure websites with "https:" preceding the URL.
 It's crucial to never send sensitive data over an unsecured connection, as it can be intercepted by unauthorized parties.

 5. Implement Two-Factor Authentication (2FA) - Enable 2FA on all platforms that offer it.
 The IRS announced in late 2020 that all tax software providers are required to incorporate multi-factor authentication, improving the security of user accounts.

 6. Report Suspicious Emails - If you happen to receive an email that you suspect is phishing or scam-related, don't hesitate to report it.
 For work emails, inform your company's security team immediately.
 For personal emails, notify the IRS by sending the suspicious email to firstname.lastname@example.org.

 7. Protect Vulnerable Family Members - Unfortunately, older family members are often targets for hackers and scammers.
 Take the initiative to ensure they're not falling prey to scams, and make them aware of potential phone and email fraud.
 Spend a few minutes setting up secure passwords and 2FA for them.
 Your efforts could save them from serious security breaches.